CBIIT/ChildhoodCancerDataInitiative-Prefect_Pipeline/README.md

 ### Workflow overlook
 > 📌 This workflow expects the `latest` version of CCDI manifest as input.
 The current workflow was tested using CCDI model v1.7.1

 The current workflow contains 4 subflow/steps during execution.
-All these steps were modified based on previouly developed scripts.
+All these steps were modified based on previously developed scripts.
 - [CatchERRy](https://github.com/CBIIT/ChildhoodCancerDataInitiative-CatchERRy)
 - [ValidatoRy](https://github.com/CBIIT/ChildhoodCancerDataInitiative-Submission_ValidatoRy)
 - [CCDI_to_SRAy](https://github.com/CBIIT/ChildhoodCancerDataInitiative-CCDI_to_SRAy)